Fermi's interaction: Later developments

 Fermi's four-fermion theory describes the weak interaction remarkably well.
-Unfortunately, the calculated cross-section, or probability of interaction, grows as the square of the energy $\sigma \approx G_{\rm F}^2 E^2$.
+Unfortunately, the calculated cross-section, the probability of the interaction multiplied by the common interaction area, grows as the square of the energy $\sigma \approx G_{\rm F}^2 E^2$.
 Since this cross section grows without bound, the theory is not valid at energies much higher than about 100 GeV.
 Here G_{F} is the Fermi constant, which denotes the strength of the interaction.
-This eventually led to the replacement of the four-fermion contact interaction by a more complete theory (UV completion)—an exchange of a W or Z boson as explained in the electroweak theory.
+This eventually led to the replacement of the four-fermion contact interaction by a more complete theory (ultraviolet completion)—an exchange of a W or Z boson as explained in the electroweak theory.

 The interaction could also explain muon decay via a coupling of a muon, electron-antineutrino, muon-neutrino and electron, with the same fundamental strength of the interaction.
-This hypothesis was put forward by Gershtein and Zeldovich and is known as the Vector Current Conservation hypothesis.
+This hypothesis was put forward by Semyon Gershtein and Yakov Zeldovich and is known as the vector current conservation hypothesis.

 In the original theory, Fermi assumed that the form of interaction is a contact coupling of two vector currents.
-Subsequently, it was pointed out by Lee and Yang that nothing prevented the appearance of an axial, parity violating current, and this was confirmed by experiments carried out by Chien-Shiung Wu.
+Subsequently, it was pointed out by T.-D. Lee and C. N. Yang that nothing prevented the appearance of an axial, parity violating current, and this was confirmed by experiments carried out by Chien-Shiung Wu.

 The inclusion of parity violation in Fermi's interaction was done by George Gamow and Edward Teller in the so-called Gamow–Teller transitions which described Fermi's interaction in terms of parity-violating "allowed" decays and parity-conserving "superallowed" decays in terms of anti-parallel and parallel electron and neutrino spin states respectively.
 Before the advent of the electroweak theory and the Standard Model, George Sudarshan and Robert Marshak, and also independently Richard Feynman and Murray Gell-Mann, were able to determine the correct tensor structure (vector minus axial vector, V − A) of the four-fermion interaction.